mateuspinto/simplified-mips-pipeline/README.md

 # simplified-mips-pipeline

-A synthesizable simplified MIPS written in System Verilog
+A simplified mips with pipeline using my own verilog/system verilog boilerplate